MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/about/vm_config_feature_compatibility.md

 ms.ContentId: 000000-0000-0000-0000-FB8659581594
-title: Minimum VM configuration version for features
+title: Minimum VM configuration version for new Hyper-V features

 # The following is a stub/draft article #

-# Minimum VM configuration version for new features #
+# Minimum VM configuration version for new Hyper-V features #

-This topic shows a list of features introduced with Windows 10 and the VM configuration version that is required to use them.
+This topic shows a list of features introduced with Windows 10 and the minimum VM configuration version that is required to use them.

 | Feature Name                           | Minimum VM version |
 | :------------------------------------- | -----------------: |